 The American Gladiators theme from 1989-1993 (composed by Bill Conti):

 Ah, American Gladiators.
 Probably one of the most enjoyable sports “game shows” out there.
-I use the term loosely here as it’s more of a sports competition, but I’m counting this one because I’d get chastised if I didn’t.
+I use the term loosely here, as the show is more of a sports competition, but I’m counting this one because I’d get chastised by some if I didn’t.

 Like Classic Concentration, this one was developed by someone not from the common pedigree of Beam Software or Imagineering.
 The game is one of the rare NES contributions by developer Incredible Technologies.
 They’re better known these days as the main developers of Golden Tee Golf, that one golf arcade game that’s in every bar in the world at this point.